brycehazen/-NeuralNetwork/READMEDonationAmount.md

-#Deep learning
-Using Keras for building neural networks
+# Deep Learning Using Keras for Building Neural Networks

-create a neural network with two hidden layers of 64 and 32 neurons respectively.
-The activation function for these layers is ReLU.
-The output layer has 1 neuron (since we're doing regression) and no activation function.
-The loss function is mean squared error and the optimizer is Adam.
+## Neural Network Configuration:

+- **Hidden Layers**: Two hidden layers with:
+  1. 64 neurons
+  2. 32 neurons
+- **Activation Function**: ReLU for hidden layers.
+- **Output Layer**: 1 neuron (used for regression).
+  - No activation function.
+- **Loss Function**: Mean Squared Error (MSE).
+- **Optimizer**: Adam.

+## Notes:

 This is a simple neural network.
 Depending on your specific use case and the complexity of your data, you may need a more complex network.
+Factors to consider include:

+- Adding more layers.
-For example, you might need more layers, different types of layers (e.g., convolutional or recurrent layers), dropout for regularization, etc.
+- Incorporating different types of layers (e.g., convolutional or recurrent layers).
+- Introducing dropout for regularization.

-In addition, you might need to tune the hyperparameters of your network to get the best performance.
-This can be done manually, or by using techniques such as grid search or randomized search.
+Moreover, it might be essential to tune the hyperparameters of your network for optimal performance.
+Approaches for tuning include:

-You need to have TensorFlow installed in your environment to run this code.
+- Manual tuning.
+- Grid search.
+- Randomized search.